samtay/samtay.github.io/articles/deriving-via.md

 data UnauthorizedError = UnauthorizedError deriving Exception via (HttpException UnauthorizedError)
 ```
 The syntax is wonderfully clear here.
-Sometimes extensions can be opaque, but
+It is evident when reading the deriving
-it is evident when reading the deriving clause above that the exception
+clause above that the exception instance for `e` is precisely the one that we
-instance for `e` is precisely the one that we have defined for `HttpException e`.
+have defined for `HttpException e`.
+So our `SomeHttpException` handler will
-So our `SomeHttpException` handler will still catch both of these exceptions, but we get to
+still catch both of these exceptions, but we get to remove our explicit
-remove our explicit typeclass implementations.
+typeclass implementations.

 ## Conclusion
 The lesson here is that if you find yourself writing identical typeclass intances over and